Maxim Tissot: Return to Ottawa

 On January 10, 2018, Tissot returned to USL side Ottawa Fury FC for the 2018 season.
 Tissot would miss the bulk of the 2018 season due to multiple knee injuries.
 After the 2018 season, the Fury would announce that Tissot would return to the Fury for the 2019 season.
 After two seasons with the Fury, the club would cease operations for the 2020 season, making Tissot a free agent.

 Forge FC

 On July 22, 2020, Tissot signed with reigning Canadian Premier League champions Forge FC.
 He made his debut for The Hammers as a substitute on August 13 in the 2020 season opener against Cavalry FC.

 Atlético Ottawa

 On January 26, 2022, Tissot returned to Ottawa, signing a one-year contract with an option for 2023 with Atlético Ottawa.
+At the end of the 2024 season, he announced his retirement.

 International career

-Tissot received his first call up to Canada on November 6, 2014, for a friendly against Panama.
-Prior to this, he had no experience with the Canadian national team program at any level.
+Tissot received his first call-up to Canada on November 6, 2014, for a friendly against Panama.
+Before this, he had no experience with the Canada national team program at any level.
 He, however, did not make an appearance during the match.
 Tissot would make his debut on January 16, 2015, in a friendly against Iceland.
+He was selected to represent the national team in the 2015 CONCACAF Gold Cup.